Indigenous and Northern Affairs Canada explain how the organisation is working to better the lives of the urban Aboriginal population in Canada

 What is UPIP designed to do and how will it help?

 The Urban Programming for Indigenous Peoples supports organisations in urban areas that provide programmes and services for First Nations, Inuit and Métis.
 These centres are tailored to meet the needs of women, men, youth and families that live in particular communities.
-For example, these organisations can offer navigator services (e.g. help navigating programs and services like health services and acquiring a driver’s licence), land-based activities for youth, parenting programmes and other specific programs that help meet the needs of urban Indigenous peoples and support their transition to life in the city.
+For example, these organisations can offer navigator services (e.g. help to navigate programs and services like health services and to acquire a driver’s licence), land-based activities for youth, parenting programmes and other specific programs that help meet the needs of urban Indigenous peoples and support their transition to life in the city.
 The new programme will continue to support organisations in providing holistic and culturally-appropriate programmes and services to their clientele.
 Through UPIP, multi-year funding is now possible.
 Targeted funding to specific Indigenous groups is also a new benefit under the new programme.

 Respecting language and culture are fundamental in giving all Indigenous people the best chance for success when living in or transitioning to an urban environment.